Biosecurity planning to protect your property

 If an unauthorised person enters your property, call the police on 000 if it is an emergency or PoliceLink on 131 444 if there is no immediate threat.

-Nobody should ever enter anyone else’s property without permission.
+Nobody should ever enter anyone else’s property unless they have been given permission, are authorised under legislation or a contract, or have a valid reason.
+A valid reason includes emergency services for emergency situations and essential service organisations to maintain safe and reliable services.
 Unauthorised entry at places where animals are kept can pose biosecurity risks.
 This includes the spread of diseases from infected people to animals and the spread of diseases and pests carried on people (e.g. clothing, footwear), vehicles or equipment moving onto a property.

 An amendment to Queensland biosecurity regulation came into effect on 26 April 2019 to address potential biosecurity risks of unauthorised entry to places where animals are kept.